Kiuwan logo

 • Portability, ensuring the software’s adaptability across different environments.

-These indicators are helpful for stakeholders in the software development life cycle to make decisions and manage the project while enhancing the software itself and the processes to create it.
+These indicators help stakeholders in the software development life cycle make decisions and manage the project while enhancing the software itself and the processes used to create it.
 Want to see how Kiuwan does it?
-Check out our support corner blog to see step-by-step how to improve code quality with Kiuwan.
+Check out our support corner blog to learn step-by-step how to improve code quality with Kiuwan.

 Get Your FREE Demo of Kiuwan Application Security Today!